Shereef/shereef.net/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## About Shereef Marzouk

+[Shereef Marzouk](https://www.linkedin.com/in/shereef/) (He/Him) is a Staff Software Engineer at DaySmart with over seven years of experience in full stack development.
+He is passionate about building innovative and scalable solutions that enhance the productivity and profitability of small businesses.
+Shereef has contributed to multiple projects using TypeScript, NodeJS, .NET, Angular, and Amazon Cognito.

+Shereef is also a certified scrum master and a Microsoft technology associate, who values collaboration, learning, and sharing.
+He has led and mentored teams of engineers, delivered high-quality software releases, and received awards for his key contributions.
+Shereef enjoys helping people and sharing his knowledge through online platforms, blogs, and podcasts.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: